-Spaces under dressing tables and other furniture should also be closed off as it will save any issues that may occur from your bunny playing and chewing things under their or popping out when unexpected and causing a you to trip.
-An easy way to do this is to use the space for storage by tucking in some storage boxes there.
-This can also so help by giving you more places to store some of the things you don't want your bunny to get to.
+Spaces under dressing tables and other furniture should also be closed off as it will save any issues that may occur from your bunny playing and chewing things under them or popping out when unexpected and causing you to trip.
+An uncomplicated way to do this is to use the space for storage by tucking in some storage boxes there.
+This can also so help by giving you more places to store some of the things you do not want your bunny to get to.

 Bunnies prefer to keep out of harm's way and tend to seek out shelter.
 If you have a tables and chairs in your kitchen then your bunny is likely to want to spend time playing or resting under them which will typically end up meaning some damage will be done as you bunny will be tempted to chew on the soft wood.

 The first thing that you can do to help stop this is to give your bunny somewhere more fun to play like a tunnel or tent toy with some more appetising alternative to chew on like willow sticks or grassy chew toys.

 You don't have to spend any money either as a cardboard box will not only be a fun place for your bunny to play, but they will also love chewing on the cardboard and stripping layers of the corrugated layers.